TimoRiikonen/CumulativeDBCopy/README.md

 It is best to execute this manually on first time.
 This script gives as output the time range that you just copied.

 6) Create a job to execute script 04 periodically.
-For a 100GB ShortTermDatabaseName database, this script took less than a minute to execute.
+For a 7GB ShortTermDatabaseName database, this script took 7 seconds to execute when there was nothing to update and 14 seconds with updates.
-Time was same whether the script did nothing or had data to copy.

 BUGS AND DEVELOPMENT NEEDS
-1) These scripts are complex to alter and thus it is error prone to use these.
+1) These scripts are complex to alter and thus it is error prone to use these: Alter the script so that column names are read automatically
-2) When you get new columns, this script will still work except values for these new columns are not copied to LongTermDatabaseName.
-2A) Script to make an error if number of columns is higher than before.
-Add this script either to the  beginning of script 04 or as a separate step in the job.
-2B) Script to copy these values in retrospect.
+2) Script to copy these values in retrospect.
 Note: this works perfectly only for the time duration of the ShortTermDatabaseName.
-2C) Alter the script so that column names are read automatically and thus fix issues 1 & 2.
 3) There is no error handling in script 04.
-AFAIK this script doesn't need it, but perhaps there is a situation where it would be useful.
+This means that when the database schema changes, the whole copy operation will fail from that point onwards (or from the beginning?).
+4) Job to clean old data from the cumulative database.
+5) Script example for triggering deletions.